lhmzhou/beyond-lennon-walls/README.md

 - [e-2268 (Hong Kong) at the House of Commons, sponsored by MP Michael Chong](https://petitions.ourcommons.ca/en/Petition/Details?Petition=e-2268)

-## 🇬🇧For UK residents/citizens
+## 🇬🇧 For UK residents/citizens

-Contact your representatives:

-- [WriteToThem](https://www.writetothem.com/) helps you look up your representatives.
+Contact your representatives ([WriteToThem](https://www.writetothem.com/) helps you look who yours is):

+- Tell them you are very concerned about the situation in Hong Kong.
+- Tell them that you support [the recent decision to stop selling crowd-control equipment and tear gas to Hong Kong](https://www.theguardian.com/world/2019/jun/25/uk-halts-sales-of-teargas-to-hong-kong-amid-police-brutality-claims).
+- Ask them to uphold the 1984 [Sino–British Joint Declaration](https://en.wikipedia.org/wiki/Sino-British_Joint_Declaration)

+Alternately, use [Stand with HK](https://petition.standwithhk.org/) to send an pre-written email to your MP that asks them to uphold the 1984 Sino-British Joint Declaration.

 ## 🇪🇺 For EU residents/citizens